fluent/fluent-bit-docs/concepts/data-pipeline/parser.md

 192.168.2.20 - - [28/Jul/2006:10:27:10 -0300] "GET /cgi-bin/try/ HTTP/1.0" 200 3395
 ```

 This log line is a raw string without format.
-Giving it a structure makes it easier
+Structuring the log makes it easier
 to process the data later.
 If the
 [regular expression parser](pipeline/parsers/regular-expression) is used, the log
 entry could be converted to: